oh-facts/3d-renderer/readme.md

 build vma shader ladybird
 ```

-This will compile the external libraries, the shaders and the renderer with clang in debug mode.
+This will compile vma, the shaders and the renderer demo with msvc in debug mode.

 The following args are also supported: `debug` , `release`, `clean`

-Only msvc is supported because it is better.

 Remember to have your Vulkan SDK path variable set.
 Make sure you have your msvc build environment set up.